Teddies to trinkets, airlines eye sales in the sky

 Ryanair - Europe's biggest budget airline and one of the pioneers of ancillary revenues - now generates around a fifth of its total revenues from optional extras such as food, drink, duty-free products and in-flight lottery scratchcards, while internet-related revenues also help.

-Ancillary revenue outpaced traffic growth, rising 11 percent to 886 million euros ($1.1 billion)in the year to the end of March.
+Ancillary revenue outpaced traffic growth, rising 11 percent to 886 million euros (700.3 million pounds) in the year to the end of March.

 "The low-cost (airline) philosophy is unbundling, where they strip the product down to its raw state and if you want something beyond that you have to pay," said Davy's Furlong.